tmwagency/labs-blog/_posts/2014-01-20-hyping-the-ibeacon.md

 Imagine a user has spent some time looking at a product on a retail brand’s website, but has never followed through with a purchase.

 A week later they walk into the same retail brand’s physical store where iBeacons are installed and see the product in the flesh.
 On walking into the iBeacon broadcast region a service running on the user's phone fires up an app offering them a discount on the product in an attempt to encourage a sale.
-This "monitoring" feature of iBeacons allows contextual content to be delivered even if the relevant app isn't running, or is running in the background.
+This "***monitoring***" feature of iBeacons allows contextual content to be delivered even if the relevant app isn't running, or is running in the background.

 Another feature of iBeacons is "***ranging***"; the ability for the mobile device to work out its distance from the iBeacon using the received signal strength.
 Furthermore, if the app is simultaneously connected to multiple beacons then it can triangulate distances and work out where a user is within a space: micro-location.
 Suddenly an app knows whether the user is looking at jeans or perfume, which could lead to great opportunities for real-life, real-time analytics.